dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-services-grpc.md

 ### Run the gRPC server using the Dapr CLI

-Since gRPC proxying is an opt-in feature, first enable it using a configuration file:
+Since gRPC proxying is currently a preview feature, you need to opt-in using a configuration file.
+See https://docs.dapr.io/operations/configuration/preview-features/ for more information.

 ```yaml
 apiVersion: dapr.io/v1alpha1